Wered6/UE5-StyleGuide/README.md

 <a name="bp-funcs-return"></a>
 <a name="4.3.1"></a>

-### 4.3.1 All Functions Must Have Return Nodes
+### 4.3.1 All functions must have return nodes

 All functions must have return nodes, no exceptions.

 Return nodes explicitly note that a function has finished its execution.
-In a world where blueprints can be filled with `Sequence`, `ForLoopWithBreak`, and backwards reroute nodes, explicit execution flow is important for readability, maintenance and easier debugging.
+In a world where Blueprints can be filled with `Sequence`, `ForLoopWithBreak`, and backwards reroute nodes, explicit execution flow is important for readability, maintenance and easier debugging.

 The Blueprint compiler is able to follow the flow of execution and will warn you if there is a branch of your code with an unhandled return